-Note: before reading this Technote, it is recommended that the user complete the Fire flow Quick start lesson.
-This is located in the WaterCAD/WaterGEMS help, under Contents > Quick Start Lessons > Automated Fire Flow Analysis.
+Before reading this Technote, it is recommended that the user complete the Fire flow Quick start lesson.
+This is located in WaterCAD/WaterGEMS Help documentation, under Contents > Quick Start Lessons > Automated Fire Flow Analysis.
 You can also find them at File > Help > Quick Start Lessions (for V8i, go to Help > Quick Start Lessons).
 You can also watch a video here.
 You can also watch this short video highlighting the ease-of-use enhancements in the latest CONNECT Edition versions.

-Fire Flow analysis is a common tool used in WaterCAD and WaterGEMS to ensure enough protection is provided during fire emergencies.
-The user is able to enter constraints in order to determine how much fire flow is available at hydrants while adequate system pressure is maintained.
+The automated fire flow analysis is a common tool used in WaterCAD and WaterGEMS to ensure enough protection is provided during fire emergencies.
+The user is able to enter constraints in order to determine how much fire flow is available at hydrants while maintaining adequate system pressure.
 Several tools available to aid in understanding fire flow results.

 Starting with WaterGEMS V8i SELECTseries 6, the SCADAConnect Simulator tool has a new Fire response option.
 Fire Response enables you to place a fire demand (or other emergency flows) at a node for a period of time to determine its impact on pressure and flows and possibly test alternative ways of responding to the fire.
 The following link has information on this: Simulating a Fire Response in SCADAConnect Simulator or WaterOPS.

 Note: The automated fire flow steps below are only for WaterGEMS and WaterCAD.
 Though this feature is mentioned in the HAMMER Help documentation (as of February 2020), this feature is not available in HAMMER.

 Fire flows are computed at each node by iteratively assigning demands and computing system pressures.
 In short, it looks at each node one at a time, and determines the amount of flow available without violating the desired constraints.
 The following link has further information and details on the workflow: How does the Automated Fire Flow work?

-Configuration for an automated fire flow analysis is done under the Fire Flow alternative.
+Configuration for the automated fire flow analysis is done under the Fire Flow alternative.
 This is found under Home > Alternatives or Analysis > Alternatives (for CONNECT Edition) and Analysis > Alternatives (for V8i).
 Find Fire Flow in the list of alternatives and expand this.
 There will be at least one alternative listed here.
 You can used Scenario and Alternative management to add more, as needed.
-When computing the active scenario, the Fire Flow alternative assigned to that scenario is used.
+When computing the active scenario, the Fire Flow alternative assigned to the scenario is used.

-At a minimum, you should specify values for the needed Fire Flow, Fire Flow Upper Limit, Apply Fire Flow By, Residual Pressure Lower Limit, Zone Pressure Lower Limit and Fire flow nodes selection set.
-Below is an explanation of each of the main fields found in this alternative (when double clicking on it):
+At a minimum, you should specify values for the Fire Flow (Needed), Fire Flow (Upper Limit), Apply Fire Flow By, Pressure (Residual Lower Limit), Pressure (Zone Lower Limit), and select a Fire flow Nodes selection set.
+Below is an explanation of each of the main fields found in this alternative:

-Note: it is important to understand that for the minimum zone pressure constraint, the program checks pressures for all other nodes in the model that are assigned to the same zone as the fireflow node in question.
+Note: It is important to understand that for the minimum zone pressure constraint, the program checks pressures for all other nodes in the model that are assigned to the same zone as the fire flow node in question.
 The zone is an attribute of the node.
-Say for example there are two nodes in the fireflow selection set: J-1 and J-2.
-J-1 is assigned to Zone A and J-2 is assigned to Zone B. Fireflow nodes are checked independently during the analysis, so when J-1 is being computed, the program will check pressures at all other nodes that are also assigned to Zone A and compare against the minimum zone pressure constraint.
-Then, when the analysis moves on to J-2, it will be checking pressure at all nodes assigned to Zone B. So, the program isn't running a fireflow analysis on a particular zone - it considers pressures at nodes assigned to certain zones, based on the fireflow node it is currently analyzing.
+For example, consider a case where there are two nodes in the fire flow selection set: J-1 and J-2.
+J-1 is assigned to Zone A and J-2 is assigned to Zone B. Fire flow nodes are checked independently during the analysis, so when J-1 is being computed, the program will check pressures at all other nodes that are also assigned to Zone A and compare against the minimum zone pressure constraint.
+Then, when the analysis moves on to J-2, it will be checking pressure at all nodes assigned to Zone B. So, the program isn't running a fire flow analysis on a particular zone - it considers pressures at nodes assigned to certain zones, based on the fire flow node it is currently analyzing.

-After you've configured your fire flow alternative, the next step is to assign that alternative to the scenario you would like to compute.
+After you have configured the fire flow alternative, the next step is to assign that alternative to the scenario you would like to compute.

 There are several ways you can view the results of your automated fire flow analysis.
 Below describes the most common.

-Note: if you look at the general results in other flextables, such as "pressure" in the junction table, you will be viewing the baseline steady state results for your model, without any fire flow demands present.
+Note: If you are looking at the general results in other FlexTables, such as pressure in the junction FlexTable, you will be viewing the baseline steady state results for your model, without any fire flow demands present.
 You will need to use the Fire Flow Results Browser and include information for auxiliary reporting in the Fire Flow alternative in order to see additional results in the element FlexTables.One of the first columns is "Satisfies Fire Flow Constraints?"
-This will be checked only if the particular fire flow node (designated by the "label" for each row in this report) can provide at least the needed fire flow, while satisfying the fire flow constraints - the pressure constraints and sometimes the velocity constraints, if applicable.
-Here is a description of some of the other fields (columns) available in the fire flow report.
+This will be checked only if the particular fire flow node can provide at least the needed fire flow, while satisfying the fire flow constraints.
+Here is a description of some of the other fields available in the fire flow report.
 Field colored in red are particularly important for typical troubleshooting.

-Note: if your table does not display one or more of the below fields, you can add it using the yellow "edit" button at the top of the flextable.
+Note: If your table does not display one or more of the below fields, you can add it using the Edit button at the top of the Fire Flow Node Table.

-The Fire Flow (Total Available) is not the flow that will be discharged from a hydrant when open to atmosphere.
-(How often is the grass in front of the hydrant burning?)
+The Flow (Total Available) is not the flow that will be discharged from a hydrant when open to atmosphere.
 It is the water that will flow to the node when the pressure at the node is 20 psi (or whatever residual pressure is required).
 Consider the case where two 48 inch pipes meet at a node.
 The Fire Flow (Total Available) will be very large.
 However, if there are no hydrants at/near the node, the available fire flow will be zero.
 The value reported as Fire Flow (Total Available) is what the Insurance Service Office Fire Suppression Rating Schedule calls Main Capacity.
 The Test Location Capacity for ISO is the lesser of Main Capacity, Hydrant Distribution and Supply Works Capacity.
 Except for very large mains, the Main Capacity is usually limiting.

 After you have set up your Auxiliary Output Settings and run the Fire Flow analysis, go to Analysis > Fire Flow Results > Fire Flow Results (for V8i, go to Analysis > Fire Flow Results Browser).
 Starting with WaterGEMS and WaterCAD version 10.03.04.05, you can also access the Fire Flow Results Browser from the Calculation Summary for scenarios using a fire flow run.

 Another good way to review an automated fire flow analysis is to use color coding.
 For example, you can color code junctions and hydrant based on the values for total available fire flow, to see areas where the available fire flow is lacking.
-Another useful color coding could be one based on the "satisfies fire flow constraints?" attribute.
-For example, you could color code such that junctions with "false" for this attribute show up as red, with a larger size.
-This would be done by using the "color and size" option, in the color coding dialog.
+Another useful color coding could be one based on the "Satisfies fire flow constraints?" attribute.
+For example, you could color code junctions where "Satisfies fire flow constraints?" is "False" shows up as red with a larger size.
+This would be done by using the "Color and Size" option in the Color Coding dialog.